Thursday, December 7, 2023

 Then I clicked on the KSU export to Kicad button and used all the defaults.
 It told me where it saved my exported files (".wrl" and ".step" files) which I renamed and moved.

-The 3D image can now be imported into Kicad.
-Open Kicad, and using Kicad's Footprint editor go to file > footprint properties > 3D model tab.
+The 3D image could now be imported into Kicad.
+I opened Kicad, and using Kicad's Footprint editor used the file > footprint properties > 3D model tab.

 Update: FreeCAD allows exporting to WRL without a 3rd party tool.
 Select the entire 3D model; file > export.
 In Kicad: footprint editor; open a footprint; file > footprint properties > 3D tab.